 Cervical Mucus is normal & healthy

 Cervical mucus is part of your menstrual cycle.
 You may have heard it called discharge or vaginal discharge.
 In my work, I refer to it as cervical mucus (CM).
-Discharge works too, but the term vaginal discharge is misleading.

 The mucus (the white/wet stuff) is coming from your cervix.
 The cervix is in-between your uterus and vaginal canal.
 It acts as a passageway.